Kurlan/scrappy-home-automation/_posts/2017-01-29-setting-up-pi.md

 * A 2.5A micro USB power cord and adapter
 * An HDMI cable and monitor
 * USB Mouse & Keyboard
-* A wired and wireless network connections
+* A wired (optional) and wireless network connections
+* Familiarity with the Linux command line and how to `ssh` to a remote server

 ## The Hardware
 We decided that we would use the <a target="_blank" href="https://www.amazon.com/gp/product/B01CD5VC92/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B01CD5VC92&linkCode=as2&tag=scrappyhomeau-20&linkId=cc81c3d2f83cc28b6fefe22ad022b9b2">Raspberry Pi 3</a><img src="//ir-na.amazon-adsystem.com/e/ir?t=scrappyhomeau-20&l=am2&o=1&a=B01CD5VC92" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" > as the basis for our home automation.
 The main reasons were the cost (who can beat $40 bucks) and the form factor.
 This thing is tiny.
 It has wi-fi and Bluetooth built in as well so there is less wiring for the setup in general.
 It has a fast processor and can run a Linux, which gives us the ability to install a large amount of freely available software.